mbowerman1/Bowerman_Tran_Midterm/README.md

 ### M/WBE breakdown, 2012
 ![](Images/Balt_Cert_Distr.PNG)

+38.85% of certificates awarded in Baltimore are classified as WBE, compared to 52.61% of Baltimore businesses which are female-owned, indicating some disparity.

 ### Baltimore business owner race and gender demographics, 2012
 ![](Images/Balt_Census_2012_Race.PNG)

 ![](Images/Balt_Census_2012_Gender.PNG)

 Here we see that representation in business ownership is consistent with population demographics.
-The data suggests that there is no gender imbalance.
+The data suggests that there is no gender imbalance in actual business ownership.

 ## New York Findings
 ### M/WBE breakdown, 2020